Tampa REAR-END ACCIDENT Lawyer

 - Recovery time varies drastically depending on the extent of the injury, but usually ranges from a few days to a few weeks

-If you were injured in a car accident, whether you sustained whiplash or more severe injuries, we invite you to call our firm.
-We would be happy to review your case so that you can learn your legal rights and options.
-Call us today at (813) 324-5140.
+If you were injured in a car accident, whether you sustained whiplash or more severe injuries, we invite you to discuss your case with our rear-end accident attorneys in Tampa.
+We would be happy to review your case so you can learn more about your legal rights.
+Call (813) 336-3348.